[Holodeck –

 CHELL: But

-TUVOK: Fifty laps.
-As I was saying, this class will adhere to
+TUVOK: As I was saying, this class will adhere to standards established

-standards established for Starfleet cadets.
-There will be physical
+for Starfleet cadets.
+There will be physical training and academic

-Excuse me, I did not hear that answer.
+TUVOK: Excuse me.
+I did not hear that answer.

 GERRON: Yes.